Naoki Sushi is permanently closed

 This space was originally L20, a serious high-dining experience inside of the Belden Stratford building, which had a private dining room hiding behind the kitchen.
-Fast-forward to today and L20 is gone, the former main dining room is Intro, and the old private room has been transformed into a separate restaurant - Naoki.
+Today, L20 is gone, and Naoki occupies the space that was formerly the private room.

 Naoki serves great sushi, most of which is traditional, simple, and expertly prepared.
 There are a few specials that add a bit of modern flare, but nothing too crazy.
 Even though we’re into Naoki, it’s not an everyday sushi restaurant unless you’re flush with cash.
 It it were a little more affordable, we would eat here on the regular, but we’re still willing to splurge on the price every now and then for the right occasion.
 Go on a repeat date, for dinner with family, or even go with a small group of friends looking to do it big.